Motorola Moto G9 launches w/ Snapdragon 662, $155 price - 9to5Google

 The Moto G9 comes with a 6.5-inch HD+ IPS LCD display in a 1600 by 720 resolution and 20:9 aspect ratio.
 Inside the Moto G9 comes powered by the Qualcomm Snapdragon 662 chipset, 4GB of RAM, and includes 64GB of microSD expandable storage.

 There’s room for a whopping 5,000mAh battery inside the Moto G9 which can be topped up at 20W charge speeds thanks to the bundled USB-C fast charger — so thankfully no micro USB port on this handset.
-Other notables include a rear-mounted fingerprint scanner, NFC support, and a “water repellent” coating, which isn’t quite the same as an IP certification by any stretch.
+Other notables include a rear-mounted fingerprint scanner, NFC support, dedicated Google Assistant button and a “water repellent” coating — which isn’t quite the same as an IP certification by any stretch.
 It will likely just be able to withstand a few splashes here and there.

 The rear camera setup looks very much like a stove-top but consists of a 48-megapixel main sensor, 2-megapixel depth sensor, and 2-megapixel macro sensor.
 At the front, the dewdrop notch is capable of taking 8-megapixel shots.

-Note: [Update: G9 Play globally] Motorola Moto G9 goes official w/ Snapdragon 662, 5,000mAh battery, $155 price